joebegley15/srt_gen/README.md

-# generate_srt.py — SRT → Final Cut Pro XML Subtitle Pipeline
+# COMMAND LINE FCPXL AND SRT GENERATOR

 This repository is a Python script (`generate_srt.py`) that automates subtitle creation for Final Cut Pro.